b-schd/PlayWithMe/README.md

 # PlayWithMe

 This repository contains a collection of interactive scripts for immersive learning.
-Most of the scripts are slightly modified from examples I've used to build an intition for myself, my peers, and my students on a variety of concepts.
+Most of the scripts are slightly modified from examples I've used to build an intuition for myself, my peers, and my students on a variety of concepts.

 ### File Overview